arminc/arminc.github.io/_posts/2012-12-10-5-reasons-sprint-planning-doesnt-go-perfectly.md

 ---
-title: '5 reasons sprint planning doesn&#8217;t go perfectly'
+title: '5 reasons sprint planning doesn't go perfectly'
 layout: post
 permalink: /2012/12/10/5-reasons-sprint-planning-doesnt-go-perfectly/
 categories:
   - other
 tags:
   - sprint planning
+description: There are many reasons why sprint planning sessions don't go the way you want them to.
+Here is my short list of the things that I have seen breaking the sprint planning sessions the most.
 ---
 Original post can be found at [It-Eye][1]

-There are many reasons why sprint planning sessions don&#8217;t go the way you want them to.
+There are many reasons why sprint planning sessions don't go the way you want them to.
 Here is my short list of the things that I have seen breaking the sprint planning sessions the most.

   1. **No Product Owner or not available**

 Not having a Product Owner available in sprint planning is a bad idea.
 Even if your user stories are written well there are always questions or decisions that need to be made regarding the functionality or the priority.
-A solution is to have one other team member be the substitute Product Owner as long as he/she collaborates with the Product Owner and is allowed to make decisions.<!--more-->
+A solution is to have one other team member be the substitute Product Owner as long as he/she collaborates with the Product Owner and is allowed to make decisions.

 <ol start="2">
   <li>